xcart/xc5-manual/en/import-export/csv_format_by_x-cart_data_type/csv_import_products.md

     <tr>
       <td class="confluenceTd">images</td>
       <td colspan="1" class="confluenceTd">
-        <p>For any image that needs to be imported you need to specify the image location.
+        <p>For any image that needs to be imported, you need to specify the image location.
 This can be one of the following:</p>
         <ul>
           <li>Image URL</li>
           <li>Path to the image on the server relative to the &lt;xcart directory&gt;/var/import folder; for example, images/products/image1.png.</li>